 Courageous Conversations

-Courageous Conversations is an ongoing speaker series hosted by Awake Milwaukee to build community, deepen understanding, encourage conversation, and inspire action in response to the complex issue of sexual abuse in the Catholic Church.
-Our third season of Courageous Conversations concluded in May 2023; our fourth season will begin in September 2023.
+Courageous Conversations is an ongoing speaker series hosted by Awake to build community, deepen understanding, encourage conversation, and inspire personal action in response to the complex issue of sexual abuse in the Catholic Church.
 You can view all of Awake’s past Courageous Conversations recordings below.

 Season Three: 2022-2023